Lifestyle Social Issues

 1. Veggie Nori Rolls

 We provided a list of suggested vegetables to include in the nori rolls, but anything goes!
-Use whatever veggies you have on hand, just make sure they’re julienned or cut small enough to fit in these plant-based sushi rolls without busting the seams!
+Use whatever veggies you have on hand, just make sure they’re julienned or cut small enough to fit into these plant-based sushi rolls without busting the seams!

 2. Vegetable Hand Rolls